-- 23. A school's success rate is calculated by taking the number of learning aims7 successfully achieved by learners in a particular academic year and expressing it as a percentage of the total number of aims expected to be completed by learners in that year known as the 'learning aims in scope', sometimes referred to as 'starts'. - 24.
+- 24. A school's success rate is the proportion of students achieving a qualification compared with those who started.
+It is calculated by taking the number of learning aims8 successfully achieved by students in a particular academic year and expressing it as a percentage of the total number of aims expected to be completed by students in that year known as the 'learning aims in scope', sometimes referred to as 'starts'. - 25.
 The success rate is calculated as follows:

-$100 \times \frac{\text{Learning Aims Achieved}}{\text{Learning Aims in Scope}}$
+$$100 \times \frac{\textit{Learning Aims Achieved}}{\textit{Learning Aims in Scope}}$$